RQF7/proyecto_lovelace/documentos_entregables/reporte_tecnico/propuestas_citas.md

 1. >The most important thing in the programming language is the name.
 A language will not succeed without a good name.
 I have recently invented a very good name and now I am looking for a suitable language, Donald Knuth.
-2. >There is not need to call me 'sir', professor.
+2. >There is no need to call me 'sir', professor.
 J. K. Rowling.
 3. >You know, Minister, I disagree with Dumbledore on many counts...but you cannot deny he's got style...
 J. K. Rowling.
 4. >The Linux philosophy is 'Laugh in the face of danger'.
 Oops.
 Wrong One.
 'Do